Aarya0310/flexi_final_submission_CA/README.md

 Pull requests are welcome!
 If you'd like to improve or add features, please fork this repo and create a PR.

-Would you like me to include a **GIF demo** or **screenshot preview layout** section for GitHub (e.g., “How it looks” grid)?
-I can format it beautifully for your final submission or portfolio.